clarissalabrum/math4610-1/appendix01/maceps.md

 ### Code to Determine Machine Precision

 It is always a good idea to understand the precision with which any real number can be represented.
-To do this, one can write a very little bit of computer code that will test to see how close one can get to the number 1 before precision is lost.
+Coming up with a way to compute the machine precision can help with understanding how errors can accumulate as floating point operations are performed in a computer code or simulation.
+To compute an estimate of the machine precision on your computer, you can write a very little bit of computer code that will test to see how close one can get to the number 1 before precision is lost.
 An example code is included in this appendix.
 The code is in Fortran, but can easily be translated into a C/C++, Python, or Java code.
 The main reason for including the code is to make sure students get started very quickly in writing and using codes.
+In addition, most computer literate students program in other languages (e.g, C, C++, Java, Python, etc.) So, providing a code in fortran will likely cause students to take on the challenge of translating the code included below into another language.
+Note that translation of code from one programming language to another is a useful skill to have.

     c
     c coding language:    Fortran 77